How eLearning Dramatically Reduces the Corporate Training Costs

 - Rely upon a synchronous eLearning training strategy if instructors are required.

 If you feel as though instructors or facilitators must be present during the training, then why not develop a synchronous eLearning training strategy.
 Create live online events that employees are required to attend.
 This completely eliminates instructor travel costs.
 During these live events (synchronous learning) instructors can directly interact with the employees via instant messaging and video conferencing, which means that you don't lose that interactive element.
 They can address any questions or concerns, walk the employees through important processes, and encourage employees to actively participate in group discussions.
+For a fully featured LMS with ILT functionality, make sure to check out TalentLMS.

 - Offer eLearning when and where the employee needs it.